How do I "force" Hexawise to include required scenarios and manage requirements traceability?

 - This feature is not just for "official requirements."
 Consider including one test case in your Hexawise-generated tests that contains the most common Value for each Parameter.

 - Use this feature selectively.
 Remember that many combinations will automatically appear in your Hexawise-generated plans without requiring you to do anything special.
-If you have a requirement that only requires two Values to appear together, for example, that requirement will already be satisfied automatically whenever you create a 2-way (AKA "pair-wise" set of tests).
+If you have a requirement that only requires two Values to appear together, for example, that requirement will already be satisfied automatically whenever you create a 2-way ("pairwise") set of tests.
 If you're creating a 2-way set of tests, you would only need to use this special feature when you're trying to ensure that 3 or more specific Values get tested together in a single test case.